bovlb/frc-tips/coast-mode/README.md

 # Coast mode

-When a motor controller is told to stop a motor (say by setting power to zero), there are two different methods they use to do that: brake mode and coast mode.
+When a motor controller is told to setting a motor's power to zero, this is known as idle mode (also known as neutral mode).
+There are two different flavors of idle mode: coast mode and brake mode.

 * **Coast mode** effectively disconnects the motor wires so that the motor can turn freely.
 A spinning motor that is set to coast mode will slow down gradually as a result of friction.
 A stationary motor in coast mode provides little resistant to movement.

 * **Brake mode** effectively connects the motor wires together so that the motor provides "back EMF" that resists motion.
-A spinning motor in brake mode will slow down very quickly.
+A spinning motor in brake mode will slow down very quickly when the power is set to zero.
 A stationary motor in brake mode will be hard to turn.

 So which do we want to use on an FRC robot?
 The answer, in most cases, is brake mode.
 A drive train in brake mode will stop quickly when commanded (say before hitting an obstacle).
 This reduces wear and tear on your practice space and any unobservant humans present.
 A motor-actuated elevator or climber will, in brake mode, lock and resist descent, meaning you may be able to get away without adding brakes.
 A drive train stopped on a ramp will stay there even after being disabled.
 Remember that end game points are often assessed some number of seconds after the end of the match.